Zamano: History

 In April 2015, Zamano, signed a deal with Three mobile to allow the company's technology to be used as a conduit by e-commerce providers.

-In 2017 the company announced plans to close parts of its business, and by September 2017 it was suggested that the company, following a management buyout, was considering investing in oil and gas exploration companies.
+In 2017, Zamano announced plans to close parts of its business, and by September 2017 it was suggested that the company, following a management buyout, was considering investing in oil and gas exploration companies.
 By late 2018, the company announced its liquidation, and a liquidator was appointed in 2019.

-Products

-Zamano offered products for mobile messaging, mobile payments and mobile advertising.
-Everneo was a division of Zamano that offered mobile and cloud video, video clubs, mobile games, apps, entertainment portals, ringtones, wallpapers, screensavers, SMS services, and IVR lines.